 • Clinical Guidance for Covid‐19 Vaccination (6 January 2021)

-Italy: The region of Lombardy is the latest region that has agreed with health authorities that pharmacists should be able to carry out COVID-19 vaccinations, joining the region of Piedmont in January.
-The region of Lazio is expected to follow.
-It is envisaged that pharmacy-based vaccinations will cover people between 40 and 60 years of age and will begin at the end of March, when more vaccines which can be stored in pharmacy refrigerators are available, Federfarma reports.
-Meanwhile, Federfarma also reports that the first phase of vaccination aimed at health and social health personnel in the Emilia Romagna region was completed in February and around 370,000 people aged over 80 years are now receiving a letter, giving them the option to use an affiliated pharmacy (in addition to telephone and internet) to make a booking for their first and second doses.
-However, the region’s pharmacies are not yet providing a vaccines administration service.
+Italy: The region of Lombardy was the latest region to agree with health authorities that pharmacists should be able to carry out COVID-19 vaccinations, joining the Piedmont region in January 2021.
+It was envisaged that pharmacy-based vaccinations will cover people between 40 and 60 years of age and will begin at the end of March 2021, when more vaccines which can be stored in pharmacy refrigerators are available, Federfarma reported.
+Meanwhile, Federfarma also reported that the first phase of vaccination aimed at health and social health personnel in the Emilia Romagna region was completed in February 2021 and around 370,000 people aged over 80 years received a letter, giving them the option to use an affiliated pharmacy (in addition to telephone and internet) to make a booking for their first and second doses.
+However, the region’s pharmacies were not yet providing a vaccines administration service.
 In March 2021, the Italian government issued a decree authorising pharmacists to administer COVID-19 vaccines at pharmacies as part of the national vaccination campaign.

-Norway: The Ministry of Health has proposed legislative amendments to allow pharmacists to request COVID-19 vaccines, the Norwegian Pharmacy Association (NPA) reported in February.
+Norway: The Ministry of Health proposed legislative amendments to allow pharmacists to request COVID-19 vaccines, the Norwegian Pharmacy Association (NPA) reported in February 2021.
 With this change, municipalities will have access to 2,000 more health personnel who may play a crucial role in increasing the pace when vaccines supplies increase.
 It is very positive that the Minister of Health is coming up with this initiative now, while there is still time to prepare for mass vaccination in the municipalities, said Per T. Lund, CEO of the NPA.
 In March 2021, the NPA reported that the Ministry of Health and Care Services had adopted a temporary change in the regulations giving pharmacists in pharmacies the right to order COVID-19 vaccines to be administered in pharmacies.
 However, this right of requisition didn't mean that people could go directly to a pharmacy to get vaccinated.
 Pharmacies must first have an agreement with the municipality, which is tasked with delivering vaccines.
 In May 2021, the NPA reported that several pharmacies in Oslo had entered into an agreement with the municipality allowing them to vaccinate residents.
 This follows the successful vaccination in pharmacies of selected municipality health personnel in April 2021.
 It is estimated that with pharmacies involved, 120,000 people can be vaccinated per week.

 Philippines: Pharmacists are included in the Philippine National Deployment and Vaccination Plan for COVID-19 Vaccines.
-Following a two-day training period, community pharmacists in the Philippines started administering COVID vaccines in February, the Philippine Pharmacists Association has reported.
+Following a two-day training period, community pharmacists in the Philippines started administering COVID vaccines in February 2021, the Philippine Pharmacists Association reported.

-Portugal: Engagement of pharmacies is among solutions being looked into to increase vaccination capacity, according to the government’s newly appointed task force coordinator vice-admiral Henrique Gouveia e Melo.
-The rate of vaccination is currently around 22,000 vaccines per day but manufacturers meet the vaccine delivery schedule for quarter 2, the pace is expected to increase to around 80,000 vaccines per day.
-In response, Portuguese Pharmaceutical Society president, Ana Paula Martins, has reiterated the availability for community pharmacists to collaborate, under terms agreed with the Ministry of Health.
+Portugal: Engagement of pharmacies is among solutions being looked into to increase vaccination capacity, according to the government’s appointed task force coordinator Vice-Admiral Henrique Gouveia e Melo.
+Portuguese Pharmaceutical Society president, Ana Paula Martins, reiterated the availability for community pharmacists to collaborate, under terms agreed with the Ministry of Health.
 “We will come to a time when we will have to vaccinate almost 200,000 people per day.
 In this context, I am very convinced that pharmacies will surely be able to reach up to 50,000 vaccines per day", she told the media in February 2021.
 (More here).
 In March 2021, health authorities began contacting, scheduling and vaccinating almost 8,000 pharmacists who are on a list of those directly providing care compiled by the Portuguese Pharmaceutical Society.
 Also that month, Vice Admiral Henrique Gouveia e Melo talked about the possible entry of pharmacies in the second phase of the country’s vaccination plan, which started in April 2021.
 Meanwhile, the ANF (Associação Nacional das Farmácias) confirmed that pharmacists will play a role in mass vaccination centres in the municipality of Sintra.

 Resources from FIP members and others*